timofeysie/satisfactory/README.md

 ## Text Summary Tool

+To scrape the contents of an article, use the goose app:

+python apps\hugging-face\src\goose.py

-First add the article to summarize in the python apps\hugging-face\src\hello.py
+Add the article to summarize in the article.txt file and run it through the BART app.

+python apps\hugging-face\src\bart.py

 ## Current versions